Victor B. Lawrence: Contributions

 Lawrence led the team that developed Bell Labs high-definition television (HDTV) video encoder and transferred this technology from the laboratory to a commercial standards-based system.
-This project began with an FCC Advisory Committee on Advanced TV (ACATS) in 1987, the testing phase in 1991-92, the formation of the Grand Alliance between AT&T, Zenith, Sarnoff, General Instrument, Philips, and Thomson, and MIT resulting in the FCC/ACATS HDTV Standard in 1995.
+This project began with an FCC Advisory Committee on Advanced TV (ACATS) in 1987, the testing phase in 1991–92, the formation of the Grand Alliance between AT&T, Zenith, Sarnoff, General Instrument, Philips, and Thomson, and MIT resulting in the FCC/ACATS HDTV Standard in 1995.
 He was instrumental in creating the Lucent digital video business, which won a Primetime Emmy Award in 1997.
 Their work on HDTV/digital TV video encoders was used in over 150 TV stations and in many broadband networks worldwide.
-It was also used to broadcast John Glenn's space shuttle flight in the late 1990’s, which was viewed by millions of people around the world.
+It was also used to broadcast John Glenn's space shuttle flight in the late 1990s, which was viewed by millions of people around the world.
 The digital HDTV system they built and variations of the video encoder and decoder chips that they developed have been commercialized by consumer electronics companies such as Zenith, RCA, NHK, Sony, Toshiba, Panasonic, Samsung Electronics, and LG Electronics.
 The same video compression technologies are used in both Android and IOS smart phones for video streaming, video messaging, and video communications.

 This team continued working on the HDTV Grand Alliance Phase 2 system.
 They proposed a modified 4D trellis code and also designed and implemented many simulation models including a Vestigial Sideband Band transmitter, Grand Alliance multi-path channel model, segment sync detection, airplane flutter channel model, automatic gain control, and field sync detection modules.
 He also continued to guide the chip development team on transceiver issues.

-Lawrence’s efforts in this area placed U.S. business in a leadership position in the areas of digital audio, video broadcasting and HDTV.
+Lawrence's efforts in this area placed U.S. business in a leadership position in the areas of digital audio, video broadcasting and HDTV.
 Further, this work in video has resulted in key contributions to a number of international standards, including MPEG2 and the FCC ATSC standard for terrestrial broadcast.